black-da-bull/maestro-on-mosaic/os/maestro-os.md

 SECTION 7.2: HISTORICAL INSIGHTS LOG (Summary)
 This section summarizes key learnings and process evolutions derived from historical chat sessions (Phase 0.1).

-Prime-Directive Format Enforcement: Strict Suno v4.5 format is critical; evolution from v2.5 to v4.5.4 solidified precise metacontainer naming, character budgets, and the LYRICS BLOCK structure.
+Prime-Directive Format Enforcement: Strict Suno v4.5 format is critical; evolution from v2.5 to v4.5.5 solidified precise metacontainer naming, character budgets, and the LYRICS BLOCK structure.
 Dual-Output Strategy: The necessity of distinct “Primary Cut (Streaming Optimized)” and “Director’s Cut (Extended Play)” prompts for market viability.
 Artifact Compression Logic: Techniques for optimizing prompt length (moving repeats to metacontainers, using shorthand) are vital.
 Musical V&V (Council Edits): The iterative nature of SME Round-Robin debates and micro-patch application is essential for quality.
 Tactical Mix Cues: Embedding specific production directives (e.g., mono kick/sub, dark plate on hooks, phone scene mono 200–5 kHz) directly into prompts.
 Recursive Outlining/DSRP (Meta-Workflow): The process of analyzing system components and relationships itself became a core OS capability.
 Modular Documentation: The current structure of self-contained, interlinked Markdown files is the culmination of this learning.
-AI Correction & Adaptation: The system’s ability to correct its own assumptions (e.g., file access, syllable count enforcement, SFX placement, semi-colon as line break, metacontainer variable formatting, ad-lib/SFX consolidation) is paramount for process integrity.
+AI Correction & Adaptation: The system’s ability to correct its own assumptions (e.g., file access, syllable count enforcement, SFX placement, semi-colon as line break, metacontainer variable formatting, ad-lib/SFX consolidation and parsing priority) is paramount for process integrity.
 SECTION 7.3: SYSTEM DELTA REPORT (Summary of OS Evolution) This section provides a high-level overview of how the MoMoney Maestro OS has evolved (Phase 0.2).

 From USTF to Strict Container: Evolution from a generic Universal Song Template Framework to the highly specific Suno v4.5 Strict Container format.
 Metacontainer Consolidation: [Voice] and [CREW_TAGS] merged into [VocalPersona]; [Style] renamed to [AestheticIntent].
 Road-Map Simplification: Transitioned from timed blocks to sequence-only, with bar durations embedded in LYRICS BLOCK headers.
-Introduction of Granular Lyrical Constraints: Explicit enforcement of 6-11 syllable count and precise SFX placement within LYRICS BLOCK, including the semi-colon line break rule and ad-lib/SFX consolidation.
+Introduction of Granular Lyrical Constraints: Explicit enforcement of 6-11 syllable count (on quoted lyrics only) and precise SFX placement within LYRICS BLOCK, including the semi-colon line break rule and ad-lib/SFX consolidation with correct parsing priority.
 Formalization of Agent Personas: Detailed definitions for all internal and external agents (Chief System Architect, DJ Mo Money, MixMaster_Ghost, AI_Arranger.vx4, LyricForgeGPT, The Reformed Architect, Sonic_Architect, Lyrical_Therapist, VocalMapper, Historian_Producer, AudioStyleCopilot, RapCouncil members, etc.).
 Unhinged Multiverse Integration: Elevation of this narrative framework to a core OS component, guiding creative and marketing strategies, including Narrative Arc Design principles (Fall → Struggle → False Ascendancy → Inevitable Exposure loop) and character-driven storytelling.
 Workflow Formalization: Transition to a deterministic Node-Edge Taxonomy (N0-N9) and a Framework Orchestrator with dynamic strategy selection.